-- Skaters are encouraged to wear protective equipment.
+- Skaters are strongly encouraged to wear protective equipment.

 If students violate the skating policies, they will be issued a “Notice of Infraction” citation, which may include a warning or successive fine ($25, $50, $75).
 The privilege of using skateboards or skates may be revoked for repeat offenses.
 Students may appeal a “Notice of Infraction” through the Student Affairs or Student Services Offices, and payment of fines is made to Student Financial and Registration Services.
 All fines collected go toward CIA student scholarships.

 A safe campus environment must be maintained for everyone, and all individuals using modes of transportation are expected to refrain from reckless behavior that endangers individuals and property.
 If using campus roadways, students assume personal risk and will be held liable for their actions.
-The following policies apply to the use of hoverboards:
+The following policies apply to the use of of electric/motorized bicycles, scooters, skateboards, and hoverboards: